andrewburroughs/ROS2/README.md

 # Welcome to the Razorbotz NASA Robotic Mining Competition Project!
 This page intends to provide a starting point and overview of the project, as well as a roadmap for how to get involved with the project even if you aren't familiar with the code or technology stack.
 Please note that these links may not be up to date and any links should be followed at your own risk.
 If you find any links that no longer work or changes that need to be made, please contact me at andrewburroughs17@gmail.com.
 Click [here](https://razorbotz.github.io/ROS2/) to view the documentation for the project.
+If you are not familiar with Github and the git cli, please refer to the [Razorbotz Github Intro page](https://github.com/Razorbotz/Test).

 ## Overview
 * [Prerequisites](https://github.com/Razorbotz/ROS2/tree/master#prerequisites---windows)